Cybersecurity

 • Privilege view – Who has been granted a privilege, has access to a specific entity, or both

-With that information, you can clearly see how all your permissions are configured and then make adjustments to them as needed.
+With that information, you can clearly see how all your permissions are configured and then adjust them as needed.

 Start using built-in maintenance tools

-Keeping your physical security systems secured saps a lot of time.
-Sure, you might be doing your own self-assessments on your system's health and performance.
+Securing your physical security systems can sap a lot of time.
+Sure, you might be able to self-assess your system's health and performance.
 But when other important tasks come up, it’s easy to push system maintenance aside for another day.

 Want to simplify how you monitor your physical security system’s health?
 Check out these maintenance tools available within Security Center:

-System Availability Monitor (SAM) - Keep watch over the status of your system components and receive alerts to things like devices falling offline.
+• System Availability Monitor (SAM) – Keep watch over the status of your system components and receive alerts to issues like devices falling offline

 Enhance your compliance with privacy legislation

 Data protection and privacy frameworks are evolving everywhere.
-General Data Protection Regulations (GDPR) aside, governments around the world are enacting their own data privacy laws with strict penalties for non-compliance.
+General Data Protection Regulation (GDPR) aside, governments around the world are enacting their own data privacy laws, with strict penalties for non-compliance.

-Staying on top of your privacy not only helps to strengthen your cybersecurity initiatives.
+Staying on top of your privacy doesn’t only strengthen your cybersecurity initiatives.
 It also helps your business avoid hefty fines and develop more trust with your customers.

-Everything from using KiwiVision™—our built-in privacy protection module that anonymizes identities in live or recorded video—to automating video retention schedules, can help you ensure higher levels of compliance.
-Using Genetec Clearance™ evidence management to securely share private data upon request can further streamline your efforts to comply with evolving laws.
+Tools like automated video retention schedules and video analytics that anonymize identities in live or recorded video can help you comply with regulations.
+Using digital evidence management solutions to securely share private data upon request can further streamline your efforts to comply with evolving laws.

 Adapt to hybrid work scenarios

-While the health crisis is mostly behind us, remote work might be here to stay.
-Many businesses today have adapted to a hybrid work environment, and IT teams must find ways to adapt their network, systems, and policies so employees can securely work from home when needed.
+Hybrid and remote work are here to stay.
+Many businesses have adopted a hybrid work environment, and IT teams must find ways to adapt their networks, systems, and policies so employees can securely work from home when needed.

-When you deploy cloud services, you’ll have access to the latest built-in cybersecurity features as mentioned above.
-Plus, you’ll always get the latest versions and fixes as soon as they are available.
+When you deploy cloud services, you’ll have access to the latest built-in cybersecurity features.
+Plus, you’ll always get the latest versions and fixes as soon as they’re available.
 You can also choose to deploy your security systems on-premises while archiving video in the cloud.
 All this ensures higher levels of redundancy and availability.

 Tackling cyber threats shouldn’t be a solo mission.
-One of the best ways to lower your risk probability is by choosing to work with reputable vendors that are serious about cybersecurity.
-These vendors not only prioritize data protection and privacy in the development of their solutions, but they also make sure various cybersecurity and privacy features are enabled by default.
+One of the best ways to lower your risk is to choose reputable vendors that are serious about cybersecurity.
+These vendors prioritize data protection and privacy when developing their solutions, and they make sure cybersecurity and privacy features are enabled by default.

 A trusted vendor will also proactively monitor the emergence of new threats, inform you about known vulnerabilities, and share strategies and fixes for quick remediation.

-This includes offering their customers hardening guides.
-For instance, the Security Center 5.11 hardening guide highlights all the basic and advanced-level security features and offers very specific recommendations about how to keep your system and devices secure.
+One way they keep customers informed is by offering hardening guides.
+For instance, the Security Center 5.14 hardening guide highlights all the basic and advanced security features, with specific recommendations for keeping your system and devices secure.